 - Moira (Support) — Moira already boasted

-an extremelyhigh damage and healing output, and the most recent patch sees buffs to her total healing with her Biotic Grasp.
+an extremelyhigh damage and healing output, and now she has seen buffs to her total healing with her Biotic Grasp.
 She may not be the hardest character to master, but damn if she isn’t effective.

 - Reinhardt (Tank) — If it ain’t broke, don’t fix it.
-While Reinhardt saw no changes with the most recent patch, he’s still the quintessential tank.
+While Reinhardt has to receive any major buffs, he’s still the quintessential tank.
 Long live the king.

 - Zarya (Tank) — Even with a nerf to the maximum blast radius of her alt fire, Zarya remains one of the best tanks in the game.
 Expect to see a lot of her along with Reinhardt this season.